rswinkle/PortableGL/README.md

-I've also started porting the [learnopengl](https://learnopengl.com/) tutorial code [here](https://github.com/rswinkle/LearnPortableGL) which is or will be the best resource, combining his tutorials explaining the OpenGL aspects and my comments in the ported code explaining the differences ond PGL limitations (at least in the first time they appear).
+I've also started porting the [learnopengl](https://learnopengl.com/) tutorial code [here](https://github.com/rswinkle/LearnPortableGL) which is or will be the best resource, combining his tutorials explaining the OpenGL aspects and my comments in the ported code explaining PortableGL's differences and limitations (at least in the first time they appear).

 Honestly, the official OpenGL docs and [reference pages](https://www.khronos.org/registry/OpenGL-Refpages/gl4/) are good for 90-95% of it as far as basic usage: